FeixLiu/cs655_2020fall_mini_project/readme.md

           10.10.5.2 10.10.5.1
           10.10.6.2 10.10.6.1
         ```
-    - On the web page, input the port number in the ManagerNode.sh.
+    - On the web page, input the port number in the **ManagerNode.sh**.

 ## Team members
 - Changhao Liang (U16843909)